czhanacek/wizard_costume/STAFF_UI_GUIDE.md

 - Try pressing with more pressure
 - Check touch pad baseline values in serial output

-### Mode Not Switching
+### Combos Not Triggering
-- Verify Button 2 is being pressed (should see "Mode:" message)
-- Check that you're not holding both buttons (which triggers reset)
-- Wait for auto-timeout if stuck in a mode
+- Verify hold duration: must hold for 300ms+ to register as "hold"
+- For both-hold: must hold both pads together for 400ms+
+- Check serial output for "Pad X held" and "COMBO:" messages
+- Ensure you're not releasing the held pad before tapping the other

 ### Spells Not Reaching Hat
 - Verify green flash on staff LED 0 (transmission confirmation)